Front Porch | The long game for the Free National Movement

-The current age and nature of social media requires any government to respond swiftly, accurately and intelligently to certain fake news in such media, though not all falsehoods need to be addressed because sometimes to do so is to make a mole hill of a false claim into a mountain.
+The current age and nature of social media require any government to respond swiftly, accurately and intelligently to certain fake news in such media, though not all falsehoods need to be addressed because sometimes to do so is to make a molehill of a false claim into a mountain.

 While the administration should improve its press relations, all political parties recognize certain general habits of the press corps and a certain quality of journalism resident in The Bahamas and other jurisdictions, which governments and parties need to work beyond in order to communicate more effectively.

 As a part of its efforts to fulfill its vision and to be re-elected, the FNM must have a long game, which includes fixing short-term problems as quickly as possible.
 This includes improved communications, better coordination of messaging among ministers and greater collegiality and unity where possible.

 In a press release following the conclave, the FNM noted: “The party also met in conclave to set in motion a long-term strategy including the development of a think-tank, the ongoing development of new parliamentarians and party officers, and an improved communications program.”

 Of course, there are prima donnas in the FNM caucus who will never be a part of the team because of their outsized egos and unfulfilled ambitions.
 The press will always court such rebels and narcissists because this makes for exciting and sexy copy.

 One trusts that the FNM has learned a critical lesson in the quality of candidates it selects, a lesson both major parties appear to still be learning after decades of making the same error.

 A core part of the FNM’s long game should be the utilization of every avenue possible to tout and to repeatedly and vigorously communicate its accomplishments, especially through social media.